pytest-dev/pytest-django/docs/database.rst

 .. warning::
     This snippet shows ``cursor().executescript()`` which is `sqlite` specific, for other database engines this method might differ.
-For instance, psycopg2 uses ``cursor().execute()``.
+For instance, psycopg uses ``cursor().execute()``.